yapjoonsiong/tp/docs/DeveloperGuide.md

        containing the JAR file.
 If not, simply carry out any command that adds/modifies data in the application, e.g `add CS2102`(see 1.
 Automatic Saving), and the save file will be created automatically.
     2. Run the application as stated in `Launch`
-    3. Expected: Application loads the save file when starting the application and shows the following message
+    3. Expected: Application loads the save file when starting the application and shows the following message:
    ```
    Data loaded successfully
    Welcome to NoCap